 Conclusion

-The detection time for drugs varies depending on the substance, the test used, and the person's profile.
-Saliva and blood are mainly useful for recent use; urine often covers a longer period; hair allows exploring an older history.
+The detection window for drugs varies depending on the substance, the test used, and the person's profile.
+Saliva and blood are mainly useful for recent consumption; urine often covers a longer period; hair allows exploration of an older history.

-For a serious prevention approach, the choice of test must always match the substance sought, the context, the assumed time since use, and the expected level of reliability.
+For a serious prevention approach, the choice of test must always correspond to the substance sought, the context, the assumed time since intake, and the expected level of reliability.

 Back to the blog